 Sandy Cole - Cleaner We often get compliments about the cleanliness and readiness of our facilities, so credit where it is due; Sandy, our unsung hero, is responsible for all this.

 Paul Smart - Chief Engineer and Workshop Manager who is responsible for the smooth running of the workshop.
 This means everything from parts ordering and stock control, to scheduling the work completed by the team and then producing the invoices to go out with the customers on completion.
-Amongst all that he has to get his hands dirty when they need him to mnetor in the workshop or for covering holidays etc. Fair to say this busy role is challenging - luckily Paul is managing this well!
+Amongst all that he has to get his hands dirty when they need him to mentor in the workshop or for covering holidays etc. Fair to say this busy role is challenging - luckily Paul is managing this well!

 Harry Thomas - Electronics/Mechanical & Mobile Engineer is responsible for the console builds on our new boats as these require attention to detail and tidy looms building for customers new RIBs.
 He is also responsible for all off site work.
 On those rare occasions that your RIB or Outboard needs after sale attention, Harry will attend to your boat.
 An accomplished engineer in his own right trained on Suzuki, Yamaha, Honda, Tohatsu and Mercury/Mariner he really is ready to attend anything on your driveway, at the dry stack or in the water.